Former PM Thaksin Shinawatra plans to return to Thailand in August, says his daughter

 Thaksin Shinawatra was Thailand's prime minister from 2001 until he was ousted in a 2006 coup.

-BANGKOK: Thailand's self-exiled former prime minister Thaksin Shinawatra plans to return to the country on Aug 10, his daughter said on Wednesday (Jul 26) amid a prolonged political crisis following a May general election.
+BANGKOK: Thailand's self-exiled former prime minister Thaksin Shinawatra plans to return to the country on Aug 10, his daughter said on Wednesday (Jul 26), facing a potential jail term and amid a prolonged political crisis following a May general election.

-"I don't quite believe what I am typing, dad is returning on Aug 10 at Don Muang Airport," Paetongtarn Shinawatra said in a social media post, referring to an airport in the capital Bangkok.
+"Dad is returning on Aug 10 at Don Muang Airport," Paetongtarn Shinawatra said in a social media post, referring to an airport in the capital Bangkok.
+"This decision to come home is something that dad has seriously spoken about since the beginning of 2022."

 Thaksin, 74, made a fortune in the telecommunications business and was prime minister from 2001 until he was ousted in a 2006 coup.
 He currently lives in self-imposed exile after fleeing Thailand to avoid a jail sentence for graft in 2008.